Kevin Mulcahy, J.D.

 Yes!
 You must contact Maggie Devlin before April 13 at email@example.com or 616-228-4522 to transfer your registration to someone else.

 Can I earn continuing education (CE) credits?

 Yes.
-The courses offered at the 2018 Child Advocacy Conference will be submitted to the Michigan Social Work Continuing Education Collaborative for social workers and the MCOLES Network for law enforcement professionals.
+The courses offered at the 2018 Child Advocacy Conference have been approved by the Michigan Social Work Continuing Education Collaborative for social workers and by the MCOLES Network for law enforcement professionals.